 MRCN ships generally cruise separately from one another, or in pairs for smaller ships.
-The third-generation battleships are fleets unto themselves.
-The pride of the MCRN is the Donnager-class dreadnought, named after the former flagship of the navy.
+The third-generation battleships are well armed enough to be considered fleets unto themselves.
+The pride of the MCRN is the Donnager class dreadnought, named after the former flagship of the navy.
 Donnager dreadnoughts measure nearly 500 meters long, or the length of a 130-story office building, and bristle with torpedo tubes, point defense cannons, and massive rail guns.
 They serve as flagships for MCRN fleets, and are large enough to carry smaller missile or escort frigates or escort within them.